 We revive more traditional roots at a Japanese Tea Ceremony followed by an Origami lesson, before a Farewell Dinner transports us to Old World Japan.
 At a Kaiseki dinner in a Shinto shrine, cuisine and sake will be elegantly presented - even the earthenware is hand crafted by a local ceramicist.
 But the piece de resistance comes in the form of a bewitching geisha performance held exclusively for us.

 Will you spend your last free morning shopping for ‘kawaii’ souvenirs in Harajuku?
 Or get lost in designer brand heaven in the Ginza district?
 Either way, there’s no doubt you will be ready for a fusion lunch at La Rochelle, Hiroyuki Sakai’s restaurant.
 You may recognise his culinary expertise from the Iron Chef cooking show.

 Replete from our gourmet journey across the length and breadth of Southeast Asia, we’re ready to meet our Qantas flight home later this evening.

 Over the last two and a half weeks we have indulged to our heart’s content.
 But we’ve taken our fill of the feast and will arrive back into Australia today.

 Imagine a trip where you won’t have to lift a finger, or worry about bringing your wallet.

 Sightseeing in each destination is included.
 Select Options even allow you to tailor aspects of the touring to your individual tastes when there are multiple touring options.

-Based on per person, twin share in a Pullman Cabin aboard the Eastern & Oriental Express - from Sydney, Melbourne or Brisbane ﬂying with Qantas.
-Prices from other cities are available on request.
+Based on per person, twin share in a Pullman Cabin aboard the Belmond Eastern & Oriental Express.
+Per Person, Twin Share.